List of material published by WikiLeaks: Iraq War logs

 In October 2010, it was reported that WikiLeaks was planning to release up to 400,000 documents relating to the Iraq War.
 Julian Assange initially denied the reports, stating: "WikiLeaks does not speak about upcoming releases dates, indeed, with very rare exceptions we do not communicate any specific information about upcoming releases, since that simply provides fodder for abusive organizations to get their spin machines ready."
 The Guardian reported on 21 October 2010 that it had received almost 400,000 Iraq war documents from WikiLeaks.
 On 22 October 2010, Al Jazeera was the first to release analyses of the leak, dubbed The War Logs.
 WikiLeaks posted a tweet that "Al Jazeera have broken our embargo by 30 minutes.
 We release everyone from their Iraq War Logs embargoes."
-This prompted other news organizations to release their articles based on the source material.
+This prompted other news organisations to release their articles based on the source material.
 The release of the documents coincided with a return of the main wikileaks.org website, which had been offering no content since 30 September 2010.

 The BBC quoted The Pentagon referring to the Iraq War Logs as "the largest leak of classified documents in its history."
 Media coverage of the leaked documents focused on claims that the U.S. government had ignored reports of torture by the Iraqi authorities after the 2003 war.

 State Department diplomatic cables release

-On 22 November 2010 an announcement was made by the WikiLeaks Twitter feed that the next release would be "7x the size of the Iraq War Logs."
+On 22 November 2010, Wikileaks tweeted that its next release would be "7x the size of the Iraq War Logs."
 U.S. authorities and the media speculated that they contained diplomatic cables.
 Prior to the expected leak, the government of the United Kingdom (UK) sent a DA-Notice to UK newspapers, which requests advance notice from the newspapers regarding the expected publication.
 According to Index on Censorship, "there is no obligation on media to comply".
 "Newspaper editors would speak to [the] Defence, Press and Broadcasting Advisory Committee prior to publication."
 The Pakistani newspaper Dawn stated that the U.S. newspapers The New York Times and The Washington Post were expected to publish parts of the diplomatic cables on Sunday 28 November, including 94 Pakistan-related documents.